 For 27 year-old Johnathan Gunn, it's been a difficult road.

-Born and diagnosed with seven disabilities, including Cerebral palsy, Lowe's Syndrome, developmentally delayed, mental retardation, legally blind, severe orthopedic impairments and aplastic anemia/cancer, life was already an uphill battle.
+Born and diagnosed with seven disabilities, including Cerebral palsy, Lowe's Syndrome, developmentally delayed, legally blind, severe orthopedic impairments and aplastic anemia/cancer, life was already an uphill battle.

 A Devastating Injury